-Lastly, the emotional contagion pathway operates through a simple contagion process where non-verbal communication spreads and aligns mental states, consistent with the [@degrootReachingConsensus1974] model of information spreading through social influence.
-Higher modularity tends to slow down the spread of emotional contagion by limiting connections between different communities which is in line with literature [@centolaSpreadBehaviorOnline2010; @wengViralityPredictionCommunity2013].
-Excessive modularity confines the contagion to individual communities, while inadequate modularity allows for rapid and widespread diffusion that saturates the entire network [@lehmannComplexSpreadingPhenomena2018].

-We identify the cognition and emotional contagion routes as the main determinants of dynamical behavior over short and long periods.
+Our modelling results point at the cognition and emotional contagion pathways as the main determinants of dynamical behavior over short and long periods.
 Each pathway exhibits unique energy dynamics, but the interaction between pathways complicates the identification of individual trajectories and the assessment of causal contributions.
 To gain insights into the underlying processes contributing to loneliness clustering, future research could observe naturally perturbed real-world systems or investigate the formation of social networks based on subjective perceptions of loneliness, as explored by [@fridmanskiClusteringNewlyForming2020], where they aimed to investigate whether first-year college students form social networks based on subjective perceptions of loneliness.

-Our study has several notable strengths.
+Our study has several strengths.
 Firstly, we have developed a method that enables systematic sampling of homophily levels while maintaining the population’s degree distributions.
+We were the first to use such an ABM to replicate the relevant clustering hypotheses on loneliness, which we partly confirmed.
 Future research should investigate the consequences of our homophilic network generation procedure, including changes in triadic closure and modularity through community detection, which might cause unforeseen interactions concerning homophily that could drive the observed dynamics [@asikainenCumulativeEffectsTriadic2020].
 Additionally, the simplicity of our model allows for assessing the interplay between homophily and induction with its three different causal pathways.
 However, our study also has several limitations, as we focused exclusively on heterogeneity related to connections and their influence on the evolution of dynamical states.
 We neglected other forms of heterogeneity that could be explored, such as different environmental influences as shared environments among individuals may play a significant role in cluster formation in social networks [@sawirLonelinessInternationalStudents2008; @segrinFamilyOriginEnvironment2012], and omitting this aspect could overemphasize the importance of homophily and induction.
 Investigating the role of heterogeneity in future work is essential, but caution must be exercised as it could obscure structural understanding [@reeves2022structural].
 Furthermore, the three induction pathways in our model are linear combinations of each other, and a non-linear schema might provide a more accurate fit.

 Future research could address these limitations by exploring more complex models that better capture the dynamics of real-world social networks.
 For example, validation using social network data containing loneliness data over time could help to calibrate and validate our model and its extensions.
 In addition, by understanding the inductive pathways and the role of homophily in social networks, future research could quantify these inductive influences on a per-person level.
 Finally, interventions that target specific individuals within social networks, such as agents who are always at maximum energy or targeted rewiring methods, could be tested to determine their effectiveness in reducing loneliness in the network.
 For example, this model could be used to test [@cacioppoAloneCrowdStructure2009] suggestion that interventions to reduce loneliness may benefit from targeting people on the periphery of a social network to help repair their social connections.
 Doing so may create a protective barrier against loneliness, keeping the whole network from unraveling.